The Anti-Logic Primer™

 Food is fuel for your mind.
 You may not have a picture of the Food Pyramid on your refrigerator anymore (or possibly ever), but it's worth noting that a balanced diet will give you the energy and nutrition your body needs to get through the day, including those moments of hard thinking.
 Sure, you can eat a whole bucket of fried chicken by yourself.
 For lunch.
 Just consider what your body usually needs to stay alive and alert.
 Folks working outside during the summer will have a different diet than those sitting at a cube in the winter, but in any case, try to give your body the best fuel available.

 If you are not getting enough rest, are frustrated with problems, and have been subsisting on whatever is left in the vending machine, you are much more likely to make errors or slow your abilities.
 We don't want to tell anyone what to eat.
 And besides, there's nothing wrong with a pizza lunch every now and then.
-Maybe even have the leftovers for dinner for a double-dose that day.
-But when you have to be on your "A" game, think about your rest, some degree of exercise, and what nutrients your body will be living on for the next 24 hours.
+Nor is there with having the leftovers for dinner for a double-pizza dose that day.
+But for most other days, and certainly when you have to be on your "A" game, think about your rest, some degree of exercise, and what nutrients your body will be living on for the next 24 hours.
 Doing all three is proven to enhance your ability to concentrate, and make you feel better overall.
 Just sayin'.

 Return